godsfavours/JournalJam/README.md

 docker-compose up
 ```

-Optionally, you can run it with the `-d` flag (i.e. `docker-compose up -d`) to ensure that the containers persist after you exit out of the shell. however, this is not recommended for the first time you build the Docker images so that you can view the status of the image-building in real-time without having to view logs.
+Optionally, you can run it with the `-d` flag (i.e. `docker-compose up -d`) to ensure that the containers persist after you exit out of the shell.
+However, this is not recommended for the first time you build the Docker images so that you can view the status of the image-building in real-time without having to view logs.

 Once the Docker containers are successfully spawned, you may navigate to your local instance of JournalJam at [http://localhost:3000](http://localhost:3000)